dotnet/roslyn/docs/features/string-literals-data-section.md

 At runtime, we would do an offset to where the required data reside in the blob and decode the required length from UTF-8 to UTF-16.

 ## Alternatives

+### Configuration/emit granularity

+Instead of one global feature flag, the emit strategy could be controlled using compiler-recognized attributes (applicable to assemblies or classes).
+Furthermore, we could emit more than one string per one class.
+That could be configurable as well.

+### GC

+To avoid rooting the `string` references forever, we could turn the fields into `WeakReference<string>`s.
+Or we could avoid the caching altogether (each eligible `ldstr` would be replaced with a direct call to `Encoding.UTF8.GetString`).
+This could be configurable as well.

 ### Runtime support